Role: UI/UX Designer, Visual Designer

 Redesigning the UASU Perks app was an exciting challenge.
 I'm thankful to the Marketing and Development team at the UASU for tasking me with this project.
 It was very fulfilling to design an app from infancy all the way to deployment.
 In retrospect, there are several areas I would improve:

-Design components as a design system: This would ensure consistency, overview of different states and easier developer handoff.
+Design components as a design system: This would ensure consistency, provide an overview of different states, and have easier developer handoff.

-User testing: It was done, but I was out of the loop on what was tested and the results.
+User testing: Minor usability testing was completed but I was not included in the process and lacked knowledge of what was tested and how.

 iOS and Android: It would have been nice to distinguish and polish these 2 different platform experiences.